OctopusDeploy/blog/blog/2020-09/database-migrations-lessons-learned/index.md

 ---
 title: "Database migrations lessons learned"
-description: Learn about database migrations and some lessons learned from using them in the Octopus Deploy code base.
+description: Learn about database migrations and some lessons learned from using them in the Octopus Deploy codebase.
 author: frank.lin@octopus.com
 visibility: public
 published: 2020-09-15